Government and Public

 For more information about your pension plan, you can ask your employer.

-This document is a summary of the provisions of your pension plan.
+To find out more about your pension plan, you can contact your employer.
+The publication is a summary of the provisions of your pension plan.
 The information it contains does not supersede the legislation governing your pension plan or pertaining orders or regulations.